kayla-manning/election-analysis-2020/posts/incumbency.md

 Incumbents run their re-election campaigns on their track records, and voters may feel more inclined to support candidates that direct federal dollars to their localities.
 A vast body of political literates explores the influence of federal spending on elections.[^Kriner-and-Reeves] Because of this pattern, incumbent candidates would reasonably desire to direct more funds toward [battleground states](../posts/intro.md) in comparison to states unlikely to swing in one direction or another.
 Overall, it appears that the incumbent party does focus a greater volume of federal dollars on swing states[^swing] relative to states core to their base, with a greater emphasis on election years.

 However, the states classified as "swing" states have much larger [populations](https://www.census.gov/data/datasets/time-series/demo/popest/2010s-state-total.html) relative to the "core" states.[^population-comparison] What happens when we control for this?
-It turns out that per capita federal grant spending is greatest in core states during election years, then in core states in non-election years, then followed by swing states:
+It turns out that per capita federal grant spending is greatest in core states during election years and followed by core states in non-election years:

 ![Figure 1](../figures/incumbency/grant_spend_type.jpg)